mit-adrian/EL106_MidTerm_PIT/README.md

 ![Writers Block](static_github/images/Github_logo_white.png?raw=true)
 ---
 ### Abstract
-> The name of the app is `Thriftique`.
-It is a multi-vendor e-commerce platform for restaurants, and
+> The name of the app is `Writers Block`.
+It is a role-base web applicatino using Dkango (backend)
-> the idea supports multiple business selling there goods much like of a marketplace of restaurants.
+> and React.js (frontend), designed to maange users and content creation with different access levels.
-> It also supports account creation for customers or orderers using the web based e-commerce platform.
+> The application supports three primary roles: `Admin`, `Manager`, and `Writer`.
+Each role has specific
-> Overall, it consists of 3 main actors; `admin`, `vendors`, and `customers`.
+> permissions and capabilitieses:

 ---
 ### 🕹️ Tech Stack